neungkl/u-go-application/Readme.md

-U Go
+:car: U Go
 ====

-U Go We plan is an application that find best path for plan your traveling, develop during [Chula Tech Startup](https://www.facebook.com/CUTechStartup/) hackathon session.
+U Go is an application that find best path for plan your traveling, develop during [Chula Tech Startup](https://www.facebook.com/CUTechStartup/) hackathon session.

 <img src="ugo-preview.png" width="750">

 ## Introduction

 This application aiming to solve the problem from inconvenience to find your best plan to your trip.
 We have an idea to solve this struggle by create an application to find your best plan depends on your favor.